OpenBankingUK/knowledge-base-pub/docs/standards/general/vrp.md

 We encourage you to use DMS (Dispute Management System).
 For more refer to [Dispute Management System - Open Banking](https://www.openbanking.org.uk/dispute-management-system/)

+### **When a VRP payment is refunded (total amount or partial amount), should the ASPSP or PISP recalculate the pending amount per period limits?

+No

+### **If VRP consent is revoked OR account access revoked OR consent expired, can the PISP check the status of a payment that was initiated when the consent was still active?

+Yes, the PISP may use the GET endpoint to check the status of the payment, enabling the PISP to get the information using the client credentials grant.

+### **Can an ASPSP ask the PSU to re-authenticate if the trusted beneficiary was removed and need to be added back to the PSU’s trusted list?

+Yes, the creation of or amendment of a trusted beneficiary list will require SCA.
+If the PSU has removed the payee from their trusted beneficiary (payee) list on their online channel after setting up a VRP/sweeping consent, the ASPSP will need the PSU to re-authenticate in order to enable future VRPs to that trusted beneficiary.

 ## **Consent Parameters**
 ### **What is VRP consent parameters?**